Administration order

 Term

-The amount of time that a legal agreement, such as a policy, lasts for.
+The amount of time a legal agreement lasts for.

 Term assurance

-A type of insurance that pays a lump sum out if you die during the term of the policy.
-If you don’t die during the term, then the policy will finish, with no payout made.
+A type of insurance that pays out a lump sum if you die during the term of the policy.
+The policy will finish with no payout made if you do not die during the term.

 Termination notice